Pajn/Neo4jDart/README.md

 }
 ```

-See the example or test folder for more example usages including examples on the OGM.
+See the example or test folder for more example usages and [Warehouse][] for
+documentation on using the adapter.

 ## Missing features
 The most notable missing feature is updating relationship objects, currently they can only be